Posting here in advance of posting on the forthcoming Lex-Atlas Covid 19 project blog:

 A small footnote is worth dedicating to a now largely irrelevant difference between digital and non-digital notifications.
 Individuals who were notified of a presence tracing risk through the app were initially not eligible for means-tested £500 self-isolation compensation (as a matter of policy rather than law).
 While the Secretary of State claimed that accessing compensation through the app was as easy as pressing a button, a fortnight later the Government admitted that such a button did not exist, but 'will come'.
 Without this button, there was no mechanism to prove a notification.
 Guidance now exists on the NHS website on how to claim a payment if notified by the NHS COVID-19 app.

 In some ways, this historical discussion is empirically irrelevant.
 Software developer Russ Garrett has monitored how many risky venues have been published, illustrating that fewer than 300 venue alerts have been sent in 5 months of operation — a period which has seen over 3,000,000 confirmed positive cases in England.
 However, Rowland Manthorpe (Sky) reported that this was largely related to capacity issues in the Test and Trace system, but that a leaked document indicated a significant centralisation of a venue assessment process, indicating it may play an important role as restrictions are eased in 2021.
-Furthermore, many other countries have developed such apps, such as the Swiss NotifyMe app, with legal frameworks and considerations around presence tracing likely to develop further internationally in the future.
+Furthermore, many other countries have developed such apps, such as the Swiss NotifyMe app or the German CoronaWarnApp, both based on the CrowdNotifier system, with legal frameworks and considerations around presence tracing likely to develop further internationally in the future.

 What lessons can be taken from this?
 Ultimately, creating mandatory legal requirements alongside digital technologies respectful of privacy can lead to some quite nuanced challenges to ensuring that individuals who choose not to use a technological intervention are treated similarly.
 Digital technologies can provide heightened privacy compared to manual approaches, but these technologies may — by design — lower the potential for enforcement or coercion.
 This situation has the distinct flavour of a technical approach fitting hastily into a legal framework being designed separately.
-By instead considering legal and technical, requirements together at an earlier stage, less arbitrary trade-offs may be possible.
+In some countries, such as Germany, this trade-off does not currently exist because there is no exemption to providing manual contact details for people who scan in with QR code, either through the Federal government's app, the CoronaWarnApp, or through private providers such as Luca (see eg GVB 562 (23 June 2020) s 3).
+In all cases, by instead considering legal and technical, requirements together at an earlier stage, less arbitrary trade-offs may be possible.

 The UK has three separate apps for proximity tracing.
 Northern Ireland's StopCOVID NI was launched on 31 July 2020, Scotland's Protect Scotland app launched on 10 September 2020, and England and Wales' NHS COVID-19 app launched on 24 September 2020.
 While all three integrate similar Bluetooth-based functionality for proximity tracing, and have informational functions and abilities to request and integrate with tests, the England and Wales NHS COVID-19 app additionally incorporated a presence tracing system based on QR codes.
 This addition was based on the codebase of the New Zealand NZ COVID Tracer app, released 20 May 2020, although the functionality differs. ↩︎

-Further technical analysis of privacy and presence tracing can be obtained from reading the CrowdNotifier protocol, of which I am a co-author, used in Switzerland.
+Further technical analysis of privacy and presence tracing can be obtained from reading the CrowdNotifier protocol, of which I am a co-author, used in Switzerland and Germany.
 It has further abuse protections that the NHS COVID-19 app does not have, but in relation to privacy of users functions it similarly to how it appears the NHSX app is intended to function. ↩︎